Chartering a Student Organization

 1. Meet with Student Activities

-Schedule a meeting with a Student Involvement Specialist to discuss the proposed organization and to secure the appropriate forms by completing the New Student Organization Interest Form.
+Schedule a meeting with a Student Involvement Specialist to discuss the proposed organization and to secure the appropriate forms HERE.

 2. Review Organization Policies